-- A formal response from the Monitoring Officer addressing whether the fiduciary and legal arguments in the report meet the standards expected by The Pensions Regulator; - Confirmation that this letter will be included in the Committee's formal papers for consideration; - That any decision based on this report will be subject to review in light of the concerns raised herein; - That the Fund take positive steps during the upcoming consultation process to correct the misleading impressions already created-particularly the false implication that shareholding supports national defence or local employment-and ensure that scheme members are provided with accurate, legally grounded information.
+- A formal response from the Monitoring Officer addressing whether the fiduciary and legal arguments in the report meet the standards expected by The Pensions Regulator; - Confirmation that this letter will be included in the Committee's formal papers for consideration; - That any decision based on this report will be subject to review in light of the concerns raised herein; - That the Fund take positive steps during the upcoming consultation process to correct the misleading impressions already created, particularly the false implication that shareholding supports national defence or local employment, and ensure that scheme members are provided with accurate, legally grounded information. - As the fund pursues local investment, a non-financial factoring based on the assumption that members value local impact, we believe it would be more consistent to treat ethical concerns about arms manufacturing as part of the same conversation.
+Both reflect member values and should be considered together, including by offering to redirect divested funds into local initiatives.